EpicWebs/compass-test/README.md

 ```
 <link href="../build/css/screen.css?__inline=true" media="screen, projection" rel="stylesheet" type="text/css" />
 ```
+- Re-writes the urls of CSS files from ../build/ to build/

 All of the files which you should edit are the source files inside src, these files are manipulated and then built inside the build folder.